mathspp/mathspp/pages/02.blog/04.pydonts/assignment-expressions-and-the-walrus-operator/item.en.md

  - make it more readable/expressive, and
  - make your code shorter.

-# Examples in Code
+# Examples in code

 Here are a couple of examples of good usages of assignment expressions.

-## Controlling a While Loop With Initialisation
+## Controlling a while loop with initialisation

 Consider the following `while` loop: